simple10/ai-image-generator/README.md

 # OR
 # Run the script directly with arguments
 python main.py \
-  "a beautiful apple floating in outer space, like a planet" \
+  "a realistic photo of a german shepard riding a motorcycle through Tokyo at night" \
-  --steps 4 --width 512 --height 512
+  --steps 10 --width 512 --height 512

+# Setting the --continuous flag will cause the script to keep outputting images
+# until cancelled by the user
 ```

 Hugging Face Hub model files are cached in `~/.cache/huggingface`